You've heard about kelp, but are kelp and seaweed the same thing? And what about this Ascophyllum nodosum seaweed that everyone is raving about!

 How are Ascophyllum nodosum, kelp and seaweed similar?

 At Seaweed Enterprises Australia we only sell Ascophyllum nodosum, the king of seaweeds.
-In this article I’m going to explain to you the difference between kelp and Ascophyllum nodosum, and why we sell seaweed but we don’t sell kelp.
+In this article, I’m going to explain to you the difference between kelp and Ascophyllum nodosum, and why we sell seaweed but don’t sell kelp.

 These 10,000 species of seaweed are broken into 3 groups – brown, red and green.

 The largest group by far is Red seaweed, with about 6,500 species.
 It includes medicinal species such as Dulse and Irish Moss.

 Green seaweeds can grow in both salt and fresh water and include edible seaweeds such as nori seaweed and wakame, which are traditionally seaweed in sushi.
 They are believed to be the ancient ancestors of land plants.

 The Brown seaweeds include around 1,800 species - Ascophyllum nodosum and kelp are different species that both belong to this group.

 But this is where the similarities between Ascophyllum nodosum and Kelp come to an end.

 So is kelp seaweed?
 Yes, it is.
 Sea kelp is huge seaweed that grows in deep water.
 In Tasmania there are “forests” of Bull Kelp, Durvillea potatorum, that are eco-systems in their own right, providing food and shelter for other marine life.
 These giant kelp forests are protected and cannot be harvested, so the Tasmanian seaweed industry relies on storms to break the kelp off and wash it up onto beaches where it is collected.
 Tasmanian seaweed collectors need to be quick to harvest the kelp from the beach before it begins to decompose.